 Here on the sidewalk, I’m open to change.
 Out here, rather than trying to make converts, I see my own need to be converted, again and again.

 It’s 7:58 a.m.
 We’ve been walking for twelve minutes.
 As we pass the Hug & Go parking zone by the school, kids leap from SUVs to the sidewalk, chased by goodbyes.
 The sandstone school is resplendent in blazing gold, lit by sunrise.

 A magpie warbles in a tree.
 Laila reaches for my hand.

-Jeremy Klaszus is editor of the Sprawl, which imperceptibly took shape as he walked.
+Jeremy Klaszus is the founder and editor of The Sprawl, which imperceptibly took shape as he walked.

 Sam Hester is a Calgary-based graphic recorder and longtime indie comics creator.